czheluo/Teach-Bioinformatics-R-dataviz/README.md

 # Installation

-**Required packages** can be installed on Windows, Linux and MacOS(NO TRAYING) with following steps:
+**Required packages** can be installed on Windows, Linux and MacOS with following steps:

 **installation for newest R packages**
 Required packages can be installed with following R codes for Windows: